athanzli/CancerMOBI-Bench/README.md

 ## Citation

-If you find CancerMOBI-Bench useful in your research, please cite our paper:
+Please cite our paper as:

 ```bibtex
 @article{li2025benchmarking,